JFWSEC/CryptoCowboy-1/README.md

 ##	What happened to the original source code?
 If you want the unadulterated original source code, check out the original commit on this repository; that is the starting point for this remaster.
 Use at your own risk.

-Note: Tech support will only be provided for features listed on this document.
+Note: Tech support will only be provided for features that are documented in the latest version of this README.md file.

 ##	Installation